-WHAT IS THE JOINT BA or BS and MPA PATHWAY PROGRAM?
+WHAT IS THE COMBINED BA or BS and MPA PATHWAY PROGRAM?

-For inexperienced students, completing the MPA degree normally requires completion of 45 credit hours of graduate study, including an internship, following receipt of the bachelor’s degree.
-Students who complete 12 hours of graduate credits in public administration while still undergraduates and who take the Askew School’s 3 credit undergraduate internship course (PAD 3941) can complete the MPA degree by taking 30 graduate credit hours following the receipt of their bachelor’s degree.
+For inexperienced students, completing the MPA degree normally requires completion of 42 credit hours of graduate study, following receipt of the bachelor’s degree.
+Students who complete 12 hours of graduate credits in public administration while still undergraduates and who take can complete the MPA degree by taking 30 graduate credit hours following the receipt of their bachelor’s degree.

 FUTURE DEMAND FOR MPA GRADUATES

 About 27% of persons in the U.S. workforce work for either governments or not-for-profit organizations.
 The Master of Public Administration degree prepares graduates to become managers or analysts at all levels of government – local, state, federal, and international – and in domestic nonprofit organizations or international nongovernmental organizations (NGOs).
 In governments, MPA graduates work as managers and analysts in executive agencies, as staff members for legislatures, and as court administrators.
 Many of our graduates also become managers in for-profit businesses, especially those that deal closely with governments.